capsula4/storefront/README.md

  - Better looking design (closer to the screenshots, although I understand that's not a requirement for me).
  - Unit test everything, including template unit tests.
 Unit test components with dependencies properly mocking dependencies.
  - Functional tests (E2E) using Protractor.
 Checking the whole application works as one, testing navigation and overall functionality.
+ - I'm not 100% happy how I have implemented the cart indexing items by title, definitely having an ID would be better!
  - Did I mention more tests? :) Seriously, for production they are a complete must!